venom1270/AdventOfCode-2025/README.md

 ## Day 2

 This on was easy.
 Didn't overhtink too much, did the most obvious naive solution and it works great! 😎 Takes about *100ms* or *0,1s* for part 2, which is good enough.

+## Day 3

+Fairly easy, no big difficulties, I think I'm getting the hand of this.
+Spent less time overall than on day 1 and day 2. 😎😅